-At global level, ICAO has launched since April 2015 a central repository where each State can notify on a voluntary basis its information about a particular risk in a conflict zone.
+At global level, ICAO has launched since April 2015 a central repository where each State can notify on a voluntary basis its information about a particular risk in conflict zones.

 In Europe, Member States are cooperating with the European Institutions, EASA and other aviation stakeholders to share and distribute intelligence information on risks arising from conflict zones.

-A high level meeting was co-organised by EASA and CAA Romania on 29 September 2015, which triggered the setting up of a European High Level Task Force on conflict zones under the chairmanship of Raymond Benjamin.
+A high level meeting was co-organised by EASA and the Romanian Civil Aeronautical Authority (RCAA) on 29 September 2015, which triggered the setting up of a European High Level Task Force on conflict zones under the chairmanship of Raymond Benjamin.

 The Task Force handed over its final report to Mrs Violeta Bulc, European Commissioner for Transport on 17 March 2016.
 It contains recommendations to be taken by various stakeholders and a proposal to set-up a Conflict Zone Alerting System at European Level, through cooperation between Member States, European institutions, EASA and other aviation stakeholders.